 - Make sure your child attends all follow-up appointments.

 A child with retinoblastoma needs ongoing care.
 Your child will be cared for by a team of healthcare providers.
-They will treat any late effects of treatment and to watch for signs or symptoms of the tumor growing back.
-The healthcare providers will also monitor your child with imaging and other types of tests.
+They will treat any late effects of treatment and watch for signs or symptoms of the tumor growing back.
+The healthcare providers will also keep track of your child with imaging and other types of tests.